If strong economic data comes out of Australia, you might want to look at buying the AUD. Your first reaction might be to buy AUD/USD.

 Of course, like any self-respecting bully, you jump all over this opportunity and go long AUD/JPY!

-From there, you can look for the look for the weakest currency to trade against.
+From there, you can look for the weakest currency to trade against.

 There’s nothing wrong with being a bully, at least not here at the School of Pipsology.